 How to File Taxes on Cryptocurrencies

-For investors and businesses, the most essential thing to understand is that they are required to report crypto holdings, gains, and losses to the IRS when filing taxes.
-If a cryptocurrency return is generated — positive or negative — or some type of income is realized from holdings, your crypto will need to be reported to the IRS.
+The most important thing for investors to understand is that they are required to report crypto holdings, gains, and losses to the IRS when filing their tax returns.
+If a cryptocurrency return is generated — positive or negative — or some type of income is realized from holdings, your crypto activity will need to be reported to the IRS.
 This is why it’s important to keep track of any and all crypto transactions.

-Here are the basic steps that should be taken when filing taxes on cryptocurrencies.
+Here are the basic steps to take when filing taxes on cryptocurrencies.

 • Determine what, if anything, is owed.
 If an investor completed a crypto transaction (selling, exchanging, or using to purchase a good or service), it is likely that it generated a tax liability.

 • Record and report transactions.
 All cryptocurrency transactions will need to be reported on your tax return.
-Like with stocks and other investments, the IRS requires this paper trail to ensure an individual reports their full tax liability.
-Generally, a crypto exchange will provide the transaction history for the investor via a 1099 form, or something similar.
+Like with stocks and other investments, the IRS requires a paper trail to ensure an individual reports their full tax liability.
+In some cases, crypto exchange will provide the transaction history for the investor via a 1099 form, or something similar.

 How to Lower Crypto Tax Liability

 If an investor is looking to lower their crypto tax liability (who isn’t looking for ways to reduce income taxes, and other taxes?), there are several options.
 Many of the same strategies that are used for traditional investments, like stocks, apply to crypto holdings.
 Here are a few examples: